● Best practices for nested team structure

 - Contract with Pluralsight Professional Services to set up the integration

-We provide various team mutations (write operations) such as adding a team, adding a team manager, etc. Check out all of our mutations under API documentation in our developer portal.
-Or, see how Pluralsight Professional Services can set up your integration for you.
+We provide various team mutations (write operations) such as adding a team (opens in new tab), adding a team manager (opens in new tab), etc. Check out all of our mutations under API documentation in our Developer portal (opens in new tab).
+Or, see how Pluralsight Professional Services (opens in new tab) can set up your integration for you.

 Method 2: CSV upload